NandhiniKarvendhan/Bad-Bank/README.md

 - Login - To login into the account
 - Deposit - To deposit money into your account
 - Withdraw - To withdraw money from your account
+- Balance - To check the balance from your account
 - AllData - To show all data of the users.

 ## License information